 Throughout the 2018-2019 Oracle Challenger Series, Giron showed flashes of what made him the most highly sought-after college recruit in the nation and one of the premier players in college tennis.
 He participated at all four stops of the Series, capping off his run with a doubles title at the Oracle Challenger Series Indian Wells alongside partner JC Aragone.

-Giron continued his impressive run in the Indian Wells desert, where he earned his way into the main draw with two victories in the qualifying rounds.
+Giron continued his impressive run in the Indian Wells desert, where he earned his way into the main draw of the BNP Paribas Open with two victories in the qualifying rounds.
 He put together the most impressive run of his career, with upset victories in the main draw over Frenchman Jeremy Chardy and No. 23 ranked Alex De Minaur.
 In his next match, Giron pushed World No. 15 Milos Raonic to the brink in a 3-set thriller on Stadium 1.